jachappell/decimal-degrees-and-degrees-minutes-and-seconds/README.md

 decimal-degrees-and-degrees-minutes-and-seconds
 ===============================================

-C++ functions to convert between decimal degrees and degrees, minutes, and seconds
+<a href="http://www.storage-b.com/c/16">C++ functions to convert between decimal degrees and degrees, minutes, and seconds</a>

 Here's some C++ functions which handle the conversion between these two formats: